melvey/reveal.js/slides/hit226/week2/index.md

 <!-- .slide: data-background-image="images/bg-mouse.jpg" -->
 ### &lt;div&gt; and &lt;span&gt;
+* Use for styling
+* Has no impact on content structure

 Note:
 If a tag is needed for styling but should not have an impact on the structure of the context you should use a div or a span tag.